ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 provided in the Attestation Result to compare against expected values, or to apply complex analysis of other information contained in the Attestation Result.

-Thus, Attestation Results often need to include detailed information about the Attester, for use by Relying Parties, much like physical passports and drivers licenses include personal information such as name and date of birth.
+Thus, Attestation Results can contain privacy sensitive information as discussed in section {{privacy-considerations}}.
 Unlike Evidence, which is often very device- and vendor-specific, Attestation Results can be vendor-neutral, if the Verifier has a way to generate vendor-agnostic information based on the appraisal of vendor-specific information in Evidence.
 This allows a Relying Party's appraisal policy to be simpler,